-Take Your Pet Outside as Soon as Possible to Allow Them to Relieve Themselves
+Take Your Pet Outside to Relieve Themselves ASAP

 This may seem obvious, but important nonetheless.
 Some pets will not use the available toilet facilities at the vet, or they may be too excited/groggy to relieve themselves before the trip home.
 Additionally, many pets receive IV (intravenous) fluids while under anesthesia, leading to full bladders!

 08 of 08